How to create a digital roadmap (and why you need one)

 Digital roadmaps are helping organisations as diverse as the National Theatre and Imperial War Museums to achieve their business goals through digital initiatives.
-But what actually exactly are they, and how can they deliver business value?
+But what exactly are they, and how can they deliver business value?

 Defining the digital roadmap

 Having a comprehensive, flexible roadmap in place is key to achieving an organisation’s goals through digital initiatives.
 A digital roadmap is a high-level document that outlines what goal a business wants to achieve, identifying some digital initiatives that can help it get there.

 It provides a blueprint for action that aligns digital initiatives with short- and longer-term business objectives.
 Ultimately, digital roadmap development is about enabling a business to convert the business vision into a realistic action plan that negotiates risk and ensures digital initiatives deliver ROI.

 The roadmap should be clear, flexible, and accessible to all parts of the business, and while the document should be concise, supporting documentation can be used to provide further detail.